belzetrigger/domoticz-FritzPresence/README.md

 * add ethernet devices
 * add active devices
 * add all known devices

 Keep in mind, normally a device must have been recent active to have a connection type.
 Also VPN devices a special, as they might not have a MAC-Address.

 ### Wake on LAN
-to send magic packet just click on an `off` device to switch it on.
+To send magic packet just click on an `off` device to switch it on.
 WOL works only for ethernet.
 And the hardware must support it!
 For example the network adapter on Raspberry Pi does not support it.

 ## Bugs and ToDos
 - integrate a threshold, when it is more stressless for router to get full device list and parse this, instead of getting 20 devices/host information